BlockDevsUnited/NFT-Tutorial/README.md

 ## Configuring Deployment

-Lets deploy the contract to `rinkeby` test network.
+Lets deploy the contract to `Goerli` test network.
 To do this, we'll write a deployment script and then configure the network.
 First, create a new file/replace the default file named `deploy.js` under the `scripts` folder, and write the following code there:

 ```js
 // Import ethers from Hardhat package